TorqueLab/status/content/2020-06-29_storage-system-is-down.md

 The Storage server system board crashed, and the server won't go up.
 Replacement part are purchased and should be available soon.

 **UPDATE 2020.07.01:** Replacement came, supplier sent a defective part and doesn't have any other one in stock.
-A quote for a new server has been asked but could take some time to arrive.
+A brand new server has been purchased today and should arrive in 3-5 days.

 <!--- language code: en -->